Personal, Social and Health Education (PSHE)

 At Burpham Primary School we aim to help our children to become healthy, independent and responsible members of society.
 Through our Relationships and Health curriculum, our pupils are given opportunities to develop confidence, self-motivation and an understanding of their rights and responsibilities within our diverse society.

-The skills and knowledge that form the statutory Relationships and Health curriculum are taught in a variety of ways at Burpham: as a discrete subject following the HeartSmart program, via assemblies and through other subjects such as RE, History, Geography, English, Maths and Science, as well as through outdoor educational visits and community activities.
+The skills and knowledge that form the statutory Personal, Social and Health curriculum are taught in a variety of ways at Burpham: as a discrete subject following the HeartSmart program, via assemblies and through other subjects such as RE, History, Geography, English, Maths and Science, as well as through outdoor educational visits and community activities.
 Through Relationships Education, pupils will learn about the characteristics of healthy relationships, how to safely form and maintain relationships and how relationships may affect physical and mental wellbeing.
 The Health Education aspect of the subject gives pupils the skills and strategies to manage their own mental and physical health and includes topics such as sleep, first aid, emotional wellbeing, nutrition and the link between physical and mental health.
+Giving children the knowledge to be able to make informed choices with regards to diet and exercise.

 Click the link below to find out more about the HeartSmart program taught at Burpham.